 Medical professionals tend to take EHRs (electronic health records) as a necessary evil.
 They struggle to work with legacy, clogged, and slow EHR systems.
 They can’t quit using them as these systems have become a necessity.
 Essentially, EHRs aggregate patient data from different sources and enable physicians to make more informed decisions and provide the best possible care to patients.
 However, legacy EHRs systems are inefficient and clumsy.
 They miserably fail when it comes to data analysis, security, and interoperability, and giving patients access to their information.
 One technology that can address these pitfalls is already here.
 We are talking about the blockchain technology, a type of distributed ledger technology.
-At Oodles, our blockchain experts believe that blockchain is going to be the next go-to-technology in EHRs in the coming years.
+At Oodles, our blockchain experts believe that blockchain for healthcare is going to be the next go-to-technology.
 Here’s why they think so.

 Blockchain applications and solutions have already become the desired addition to several clinical and pharmaceutical operations.
 Health organizations are using them to establish end-to-end drug supply chain tracking, validate clinical trial results, and prevent health insurance fraud.
 Similarly, Blockchain implementation in EHRs can revamp several traditional data management standards and provide three new methods for tech-driven care delivery.